webappio/docs/integrations/slack.md

 # Slack

-Integrate Layer into your slack workspace to receive real time updates on CI jobs.
+Integrate webapp.io into your slack workspace to receive real time updates on CI jobs.

-## Adding Layer to your Slack
+## Adding webapp.io to your Slack

 1. Navigate to your organization's settings page at **Settings > Organization**
-2. Under **Integrations** click the **Add Layer to Slack** button
+2. Under **Integrations** click the **Add webapp.io to Slack** button
 3. Allow **Layer** to be added to your Slack workspace

 ## Subscribing to Notifications in Slack